LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 * Hoisting certain conditions, like `if depth == 0`, and duplicating the entire loop body rather than running it every time, can hurt performance.
 * The moments when you should wake up threads matters (if your approach works in a way where this matters).
 * Changing the order in which you compute certain values and then use them can matter.
-* `Option` introduces a fair bit of overhead due to alignment concerns, and `CandidateNode` can easily be reduced from 24 bytes to 16 by using a special value for "no-parent".
+* `Option` introduces a fair bit of overhead due to alignment concerns, and `CandidateNode` can easily be reduced from 24 bytes to 16 by getting rid of the `Option` and instead using a special value to signal "no-parent".
 * Atomics are neat, but a bit annoying to use.
 Crates like [`crossbeam-utils`] make them easier to use while still not using locks if possible.
 * You can beat Rust's functional-style iterators performance by writing your own custom iterator, but it isn't trivial to do so.
 * Messing with larger (such as changing `depth` for `usize`) or smaller (such as changing `node_idx` for `u32`) types can hurt performance.